rvantonisse/fed-mac-setup/README.md

 Utilities and install guide to setup a fresh mac install for Front-end development.
 Unzip this locally and follow this guide.

+Open up a terminal and go to this unzipped folder `fed-mac-setup`.
+All commands should be run from there.

 ## Table of contents

 1. [Install Xcode](#install-xcode-and-xcode-command-line-tools)